 "The Colors of Us" teaches children to celebrate and appreciate the many different skin tones that make up our world.
 It emphasises the idea that while we may look different on the outside, we are all the same on the inside, with unique personalities, interests, and experiences.

-"Happy In Our Skin" by Fran Manushkin emphasises that skin color is just one aspect of who we are as people, and that we are all special and unique in our own way.
+"Happy In Our Skin" by Fran Manushkin emphasises that skin colour is just one aspect of who we are as people, and that we are all special and unique in our own way.

 This book celebrates the many different ways to be - and demonstrates that no matter our differences, we are all welcome and equal.